 Through the CFEE initiatives, we aspire to foster best practices in financial education and to develop training methodologies for community college students.
 As part of our mission, the CFEE actively advocates for financial learning in Westchester County and provides a forum for exchange of ideas and thought leadership in financial and economic education.

-The Center for Financial and Economic Education is generously funded by a grant from the JPMorgan Foundation.
+The Center for Financial Economic Education is generously funded by a grant from the JPMorgan Chase Foundation.

-About Suzanne Matthews, Director of the Center for Financial and Economic Education
+Suzanne Matthews, is the Director of the Center for Financial and Economic Education

 Prior to joining Westchester Community College, Ms. Matthews was founder and principal of Finance in Focus, a consulting practice providing financial literacy training and education to businesses, nonprofit organizations, and government entities.
 Her professional background includes over 25 years in the financial services industry, working in corporate finance and investment banking at Bank of America and HSBC Securities.